skydread1/portfolio/src/loicb/server/content/blog/lasagna-pull-flybot.md

 ### Example of post creation

-Let’s have a look at an example:
+Let's have a look at an example:

 We want to add a new post.
 When we make a request for a new post, if everything works fine, the pullable-data function at the route `:new-post` returns a map such as: